hatfieldlibrary/tagger-2/README.md

 Tagger publishes information about the digital work produced by a community or organization.

 Information in Tagger is organized around `Collection` objects that describe individual digital works or collections of works.
-Each `Collection` is automatically assigned to an `Area`.
-An `Area` can be general and topical (e.g. Student Research) or refer to a large organization (e.g. University Library).
+Each `Collection` is assigned to one or more `Areas`.
 Areas in turn have one or more `Collection Groups`.
-A `Collection Group` is the more specific home for digital works (e.g. a single, identifiable collection within a larger Archive).
+A `Collection Group` is the administrative home for digital works (e.g. a single, identifiable collection within a larger Archive).

-All `Collections` are associated with one or more `Areas` and (optionally) a single `Collection Group`.
-Like most other entities in Tagger, these `Areas` and `Collection Groups` contain descriptive fields that are populated using the Tagger administrative interface.
-This facilitates learning more about the people and departments who produce and own the content.
+All `Collections` are associated with one or more `Areas` and with a single `Collection Group`.
+Like most other entities in Tagger, `Areas` and `Collection Groups` have metadata fields that are populated using the Tagger administrative interface.

 To support browsing and discovery, subject `Tags` and `ContentTypes` can be assigned to `Collections`.